Spatial Data Alignment

 In order to achieve data transfer and integration across these two modalities, we need to first make sure that spatial coordinates of these three datasets are perfectly aligned.
 To this end, we will make use of the registerSpatialData function which calls a shiny app embedded into VoltRon.
 The function takes a single list as an input where the order of VoltRon objects in the list should be the same as the order of serial sections.

 We will make use of the registerSpatialData function to automatically register two Xenium assays onto the Visium assay.
-The Visium CytAssist image would be taken as the image of reference, and hence all other images (or spatial datasets) are to be aligned to the Visium data.
+The Visium CytAssist image (or the image on the center of the list) would be taken as the image of reference, and hence all other images (or spatial datasets) are to be aligned to the Visium data.
 Then, registerSpatialData will return a list of VoltRon objects whose assays include both the original and registered versions of spatial coordinates.
 The shiny app will provide two images for this task:

 • An image that shows the matched points across two images, and